90th Infantry Regiment (United States): World War II

 Following the Attack on Pearl Harbor, which resulted in the United States entry into World War II, the regiment was reconstituted on 10 July 1943, and activated five days later at Camp Hale, Colorado with the 10th Light Division (Alpine), using a cadre from the 105th, 106th, and 165th Infantry Regiments of the 27th Infantry Division, then in Hawaii.
 These men were reinforced by skiers and mountain climbers from the 86th Infantry Regiment, and the regiment conducted ski and mountain warfare training for the next several months.
 It was successively commanded by Colonels James E. Lewis and Paul R. Goode.

 It was relieved from its assignment to the 10th on 13 (according to the 1953 Department of the Army publication The Army Lineage Book) or 22 February 1944 (according to historian Shelby Stanton in 1984), and transferred to XVI Corps at Camp Carson as a separate unit.
-Most of its skiers from Camp Hale were used to reinforce the other regiments of the division before the transfer; they were replaced by men from the 87th Infantry Regiment and other units of the 10th.
-At Camp Carson, the 611-man cadre of the regiment provided an accelerated six-week course of infantry training (four weeks of familiarization, qualification, and transition firing, and two weeks of tactical training) to 2,900 men, who were formerly members of disbanded anti-aircraft and tank destroyer units or who had volunteered for transfer to the infantry from other branches of the Army, under the command of Colonel James E. Graham.
+Most of the regiment's skiers from Camp Hale were used to reinforce the other regiments and units of the division before the transfer, and the 90th itself was replaced in the division by the 87th Infantry Regiment.
+The 87th Infantry, one of the Army's other mountain regiments, had previously conducted operations in the Territory of Alaska during the Aleutian Islands campaign in mid-1943, and was returned to the United States via Canada in December 1943.

+At Camp Carson, the 611-man cadre of the 90th Infantry Regiment provided an accelerated six-week course of infantry training (four weeks of familiarization, qualification, and transition firing, and two weeks of tactical training) to 2,900 men, who were formerly members of disbanded anti-aircraft and tank destroyer units or who had volunteered for transfer to the infantry from other branches of the Army, under the command of Colonel James E. Graham.
 Graham was replaced by Colonel Winfield R. McKay on 26 August.
 After XVI Corps was sent to Europe, the 90th was assigned to XXXVI Corps on 17 July before it moved to Camp Gruber, Oklahoma on 1 December.
 There, the regiment joined the Replacement and School Command on 9 February 1945, relocating to Camp Rucker, Alabama, on 17 February, where it inactivated on 10 August after training replacements for the remainder of the war.

 The regiment published a newspaper, titled The 90th Infantryman, beginning at Camp Carson.
 The 90th Infantry was never authorized a distinctive unit insignia or coat of arms.